Tips for Maintaining your Static Caravan

 Maintenance of your boiler should be done annually by a competent and fully registered engineer.
 Make sure that you bring any concerns about your caravan to your engineer as soon as possible.
 This help keep the overall costs down in the future years.
 As for the electric system, get this checked annually for safety also.

 Dirt is bound to accumulate on your caravan during the course of the year.
 Making sure that you clean the exterior of your caravan will keep it looking fantastic and will also help ensure it stays waterproof.
 Use a jet wash or just a cloth and detergent when you clean the outside of your caravan.
 Windows clean easily with just normal window cleaning solution.
+Choose a caravan cleaner and polish that is recommended in our review of caravan cleaning products.

 Make sure that you have adequate static caravan insurance.This is one area that many caravan owners fail to get the proper level of cover.
 If it’s really cheap be careful, cause it probably won’t meet your needs or requirements.
 Check your insurance policy wording carefully to ensure that you are correctly covered for any accidents or other insurance related claims that you may need to make.